 "Nothing is more powerful than an idea whose time has come."

-Welcome to PeoplesRights.NL --- Long live the truth.
+Welcome to PeoplesRights.WS --- Long live the truth.

 Alternate Website Access: